SSWConsulting/SSW.People.Profiles/Jack-Kranz/Jack-Kranz.md

 quote:  "“The definition of genius is taking the complex and making it simple.”  ~ Albert Einstein"
 ---

-Jack is a motivated IT and Business graduate with a wealth of experience developing native mobile applications and web apps.
+Jack is an experienced web/mobile application developer, React trainer and scrum practitioner.

-Jack has been involved in projects for a variety of organisations ranging from small technology startup's to large TNC's.
-His work has enabled him to develop multiple mobile and web applications and be instrumental in the orchestration of large digital transformation projects.
+Jack has delivered successful projects ranging in scale from large digital transformation projects to minimum viable products for tech startup's.
+He has a keen eye for detai, a drive for results and strives for quality and robustnes.
+Being a trainer/developer means Jack is always familiar with latest technologies and best practices.

-His areas of interest include machine learning, mobile application development, embedded systems development, user interaction design and artificial intelligence.
+His areas of interest include mobile application development, agumented reality, user interaction design and artificial intelligence.